raymens/raymens.github.io/posts/type-abstractions.md

 There are no winners or losers.

-For me personally I like to start in the most succint way possible, functions and data.
+For me personally I like to start in the most succinct way possible, functions and data.

 When later on a need develops that requires more control, or the need to have state, I usually refactor to a solution that is more OO than before.